dubrie/public/books.md

 ### Top 5

 1. Creativity Inc by Ed Catmull, Amy Wallace
-2. Startup Life by Brad Feld, Amy Batchelor
+1. Startup Life by Brad Feld, Amy Batchelor
-3. Endzone: The Rise, Fall, and Return of Michigan Football by John U. Bacon
+1. It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson :thumbsup:
-4. Hatching Twitter by Nick Bilton
+1. Endzone: The Rise, Fall, and Return of Michigan Football by John U. Bacon
-5. The Signal And The Noise by Nate Silver
+1. Hatching Twitter by Nick Bilton